Symplectic topology and ideal-valued measures: Introduction and main results

+IVMs provide a conceptual framework in which to prove Karasev's topological centerpoint theorem \ref{thm:top_Tverberg}.
 Similarly, Gromov's Theorem \ref{thm:Gromov_torus} can be proved using a general result about IVMs, Theorem \ref{thm:Gromov_central_point}, also due to Gromov \cite[Section 4.2]{gromov2010singularities}.
-To state it, we need to define multiplicative ranks of algebras, defined \emph{ibid.} \begin{defin} Let $A$ be a finite-dimensional algebra.
-For $r\geq 1$ put